craineboss/openribcage/README.md

 > **The Universal Bridge for AI Agent Frameworks**

-OpenRibcage is the framework-agnostic abstraction layer that enables natural coordination of AI agencies across heterogeneous frameworks.
+openribcage is the framework-agnostic abstraction layer that enables natural coordination of AI agencies across heterogeneous frameworks.
 Instead of learning different technical languages for each agent framework, coordinate all your agents through a single, transparent interface.

 ## 🎯 The Problem We're Solving